About the Fee-Generating Model in Clinical Legal Education

 Clinical professors at Chicago-Kent are hired on a long-term contract basis.
 Their employment contract requires them to supervise students, teach in the clinic classroom components, and participate in the life of the law school.
 Unlike traditional tenure track appointees, they are not expected to engage in traditional scholarship.
 Therefore, they are freer to develop their artistry as lawyers and teachers and offer students more of their time.

 The fee-generating model offers other educational benefits as well.
 Students receive practice experience in fields other than poverty law.
-Our fee-generating clinical teachers practice in the areas of employment discrimination, civil rights litigation, general civil litigation, Social Security disability, Medicare eligibility, tax law, family law, criminal defense litigation in both the state and federal courts, open government/watchdog law and representing start-up companies.
+Our fee-generating clinical teachers practice in the areas of employment discrimination, general civil litigation, vaccine injury, immigration law, tax law, family law, and criminal defense litigation in both the state and federal courts.

 In most areas of practice, fees themselves are an important aspect of the experience.
 Thus, our fee-generating model confers an additional educational benefit.
 Our clinical faculty have the same fee concerns as do lawyers in private practice.
 They must make economically sound case selection decisions, they must consider economic factors in evaluating their cases for disposition, and they must manage their cases efficiently.
 These skills are lacking in many practitioners.